The Setup

 telescope

-Still exploring the vast potentials of the telescope, will report back.
+I am still exploring the vast potential of the telescope and will report back.

 Using VSCode

-This is the super secret section where I say that vscode has a lot of these functionalities just built-in to the app.
-Treesitter and LSP are simply extensions to be installed, built in telescope with a hotkey, and further extensions that can be accessed from the side-bar.
-All of these can then be modified with keybinds and I also installed vim macros on-top of it.
+This is the super secret section where I say that VSCode has many of these functionalities built into the app.
+Treesitter and LSP are simply extensions to be installed.
+Built-in telescopes with a hotkey and further extensions can be accessed from the sidebar.
+All of these can then be modified with keybinds, and I also installed Vim macros on top of them.